 Fellows will be required to provide a Work-in-Progress report, participate in internal meetings with other fellows and Wilson Center staff to discuss their work, share ideas, and receive feedback from their peers.
 In addition, Fellows are encouraged to offer a presentation of their work publicly, during the annual Wilson Center Fellow’s conference, and/or participate in other Center programming as available.
 The Center expects all Fellows to seek ways to share their expertise with the Washington policy community, and to sustain engagement with the Wilson Center and the Fellowship Program after the completion of the Fellowship, as an alum.
 The form of such interaction could range from a deep background briefing for an executive branch agency to an informal roundtable discussion with members of Congress and their staffs, as available.

 Deadline for Applications

 The Center holds one round of competitive selection per year.
-Fellowship applications must be submitted online by December 31, 2019.
-Applicants are notified of the results of the selection process in February of the following year.
+Fellowship applications must be submitted online by June 15th, 2023.
+Applicants are notified of the results of the selection process in July 2023.